-It occured to John that Sherlock's sleepless nights of pacing were probably due to cocaine-induced hyperactivity.
+It occurred to John that Sherlock's sleepless nights of pacing were probably due to cocaine-induced hyperactivity.
 "When you were in rehab, last.
 Didn't they have therapy groups there?
 Did anyone ask you about your past there?"

 "They had them.
 They talked but I didn't listen.
 I went away.
 I don't remember."

 "No. I sat there.
 I just went away.
 Far off.
 Like I sometimes did with Her."

 Now John understood.
 Sherlock had apparently gone into a dissociative state as soon as the subject of childhood abuse came up.
 "I think we both need something to eat."

 "You're not angry with me?"
 The way he said it, combined with the stuffed toy he continued to be wrapped him around, made him seem like a scolded child.

 "No. It hurts me to see you in this much pain, but I'm not angry with you."
 Much, John silently thought.
 From the look on Sherlock's face he wasn't sure if it had registered, but he got up and went to the kitchen anyway.
 He felt far too exhausted to make anything more than tea and toast, and even that seemed a great effort.
 "Eat at least one slice," John ordered Sherlock when he returned with the food.
 Sherlock made a face but did slowly eat one slice.